Ellen DeGeneres: Humanitarianism

 In November 2011, Secretary of State Hillary Clinton named DeGeneres a special envoy for Global AIDS Awareness.

 On December 3, 2011, DeGeneres opened the show at the David Lynch Foundation's third annual "Change Begins Within" gala at the Los Angeles County Museum of Art to raise funds to bring Transcendental Meditation (TM) to at-risk populations suffering from epidemic levels of chronic stress and stress-related disorders.
 She says: "TM is the only time I have that stillness... it gives me this peaceful feeling, and I love it so much.
 I can't say enough good things about it.
 All the benefits that you can achieve from sitting still and going within—it really is a beautiful experience.
 David Lynch is such a wonderful man to start this foundation to help people."

 In November 2017, it was announced that President Donald Trump would begin allowing the importation of elephant trophies from Africa.
 In response, DeGeneres created a hashtag campaign in partnership with her brand, ED Ellen DeGeneres, to donate to the David Sheldrick Wildlife Trust.
 She also created a T-shirt with her brand whose proceeds also go to the organization.

-In January 2018, for DeGeneres's 60th birthday, de Rossi gifted her a permanent gorilla home in Rwanda built in her name for the Digit Fund.
-This gift was part of a new arm of the Digit Fund called the "Ellen DeGeneres Wildlife Fund".

 Residency

 Prior to 2024, DeGeneres and Portia de Rossi split their time in Southern California, primarily Montecito, and Beverly Hills, where they owned and flipped homes for several years.
 In August 2024, she and Portia De Rossi sold a property in Carpinteria, California, for $96 million.

 In November 2024, the couple relocated from their home in Montecito, California, to the Cotswolds region of England.
-The move was reportedly brought on by the re-election of Donald Trump as president, and "they [did] not have plans to return to the United States".
+The move was reportedly brought on by the re-election of Trump as president, and "they [did] not have plans to return to the United States".
 The couple purchased the home in the Cotswolds before the outcome of the presidential election.

-DeGeneres in a July 2025 Cheltenham, Gloucestershire appearance ruled out the possibility of resurrecting her former talk show for a British audience but stated that she had been considering future work options: "'I just don't know what that is yet,' she said.
+In a Cheltenham, Gloucestershire appearance in July 2025, DeGeneres ruled out the possibility of reviving her talk show for a British audience but stated that she had been considering future work options: I just don't know what that is yet,' she said.
 'I want to have fun, I want to do something.
-I do like my chickens but I'm a little bit bored.'"
+I do like my chickens but I'm a little bit bored.

-In August 2025, DeGeneres and de Rossi announced that they are selling their country home.
+In August 2025, DeGeneres and de Rossi announced that they would sell their Cotswolds home as part of their move to a "larger, more contemporary estate nearby".